stccenter/CloudClassification/README.md

 #### **8. Verify the installation of GPU and run the script**
    1. In command prompt, run the python script using below command.

-            python cloudcode.py
+            set CUDA_VISIBLE_DEVICES=0,1,2,3 & python cloudcode.py

+**Note:** In the above command set CUDA_VISIBLE_DEVICES=X,Y,Z,... & python cloudcode.py uses 4 GPUs.
+'X' , 'Y', and 'Z' are variables specifying the number of GPUs you want to use.

-Note: Line #17 shows all the physical GPU devices available to TensorFlow.
+Note: Line #10 shows all the physical GPU devices available to TensorFlow.
 You should see device_type: “GPU” in the list of devices.

 ![image](https://github.com/stccenter/CloudClassification/blob/main/Images/verifygpu.png)